HNJAMeindersma/RandomImageSelector/README.md

 - $img_fallback
 > Path to a fallback image if the directory is empty.
 - $img_cross_enable
-> 'yes' or 'no' if a cross should be displayed if no image is found at all.
+> 'yes' or 'no' if there should be a backup cross displayed if no images or fallback image is found.
 - $img_cross_color
 > HEX color code for the color of the cross.